xymou/social_simulation/README.md

 # 🙌 Unveiling the Truth and Facilitating Change: Towards Agent-based Large-scale Social Movement Simulation
-This repository is the webpage of our paper [Unveiling the Truth and Facilitating Change: Towards Agent-based Large-scale Social Movement Simulation](https://arxiv.org/abs/2402.16333).
+This is the repository for the preprint paper: [Unveiling the Truth and Facilitating Change: Towards Agent-based Large-scale Social Movement Simulation](https://arxiv.org/abs/2402.16333).
 The webpage can be visited at [https://xymou.github.io/social_simulation/](https://xymou.github.io/social_simulation/).

 ## Abstract